Rules

 Double Plays

-A double play successfully performed in three main parts:
+A successful double play is performed in three main parts:

-1. A ground ball is fielded cleanly by either the pitcher or fielder (the fielding player)
+1. A ground ball is cleanly fielded by an eligible infielder (the fielding player).

-An outfielder who was not declared an eligible infielder is still allowed to be a part of double plays as the receiver of the ball as part of an attempted double play.
-If they are not eligible, they cannot be the fielding player (step 1).
+An outfielder who is not considered to be an eligible infielder is still allowed to be a part of double plays as the receiving player, but they cannot be the fielding player (step 1).

-The fielding player may perform an “unassisted” double play if he is on or near the base when the ball is fielded.
-At this point, he becomes the receiving player.
+• The fielding player may perform an “unassisted” double play if he is on or near the base when the ball is fielded.
+At this point, he also becomes the receiving player.

-If the initial ground ball is not fielded cleanly, the fielder can still complete the out at home like normal, but the possibility for a double play is negated.
-Similarly, if the throw or toss to the receiving player at second base is dropped or significantly bobbled, all runners are safe and the batter is credited with an infield single.
+• If the initial ground ball is bobbled in any fashion, the fielder can still complete the out at home like normal, but the possibility for a double play is negated.
+If the throw or toss to the receiving player at second base is dropped or bobbled, all runners are safe and the batter is credited with an infield single.
+To be clear, this is a stricter bobble interpretation than normal ground balls.

-Successful double plays will always record an out for the lead, forced runner.
-For example, with the bases loaded and less than two outs, a successful double play will record an out at home and the second out at first.
-The remaining ghost runners reside at second and third base.
+• Successful double plays will always record an out for the lead, forced runner.
+For example, with the bases loaded and less than two outs, a successful double play will record an out at home and an out at first for the batter.
+The remaining ghost runners will reside at second and third base.

 Triple Plays

-A triple play successfully performed in three main parts:
+A successful triple play is performed in four main parts:

-2. If he is in the vicinity of third base, he is allowed to step on third base to record an out.
-If not, another fielder must cover third base to record the 1st of 3 outs.
+2. If the fielding player is in the vicinity of third base, he is allowed to step on third base to record an out.
+If not, another fielder must cover third base to record the first of 3 outs. (the first receiving player)

-3. The fielder on third base (whether that's the initial infielder or his teammate) must then throw to second base where another fielder is positioned to receive the throw similar to how a double play is turned.
-This receiver must cleanly catch the ball throw from third.
+3. The fielder on third base (whether that's the initial fielder or his teammate) must then throw to second base where another fielder (the second receiving player) is positioned to receive the throw, similar to how a double play is turned.
+This second receiver must cleanly catch the ball thrown from third.

-4. The receiver then must execute a throw home to hit the strike zone.
-If the ball misses the zone but hits the backstop, a double play is recorded.
-Missing the backstop completely will result in a failed triple play wherein an out will be recorded for the lead runner.
+4. The second receiver then must execute a throw home that hits the strike zone.
+If the ball misses the strike zone but hits the backstop, a double play is recorded.
+Missing the backstop completely will result in a failed triple play and an out will only be recorded for the batter.

-5. If all of the above steps are completed in a timely fashion with clean fielding and receiving, the fielding team will be awarded three outs and the inning is over.
+• If all of the above steps are completed in a timely fashion with clean fielding and receiving, the fielding team will be awarded three outs and the inning will be over.

 Who makes the call?

-6. Determining the timeliness of “TAG” calls: Defense
+• Determining the timeliness of “TAG” calls: Offense